 Navistar

-Navistar is the successor of the oldest manufacturer of trucks International Harvester, which appeared in 1902.
-In addition to trucks, the current company produces armored cars, buses (including school buses), and Ford V8 engines.
-Its headquarters are located in Warrenfield, Illinois.
+Navistar is the successor to International Harvester, the oldest truck manufacturer, founded in 1902.
+In addition to trucks, the company currently produces armored vehicles, buses (including school buses), and Ford V8 engines.
+The company is headquartered in Warrenfield, Illinois.

 IC Bus

 IC Bus is a subsidiary of Navistar.
-It entered the market in 2002, but it had two predecessors earlier: AmTran and Ward Body Works.
+It entered the market in 2002, but it had two predecessors: AmTran and Ward Body Works.
 The company specializes in school and commercial buses.

 Defunct Car Brands